Your Guide to Cruising

 This term is used to describe an area or location frequented by guys looking for anonymous sex (cruising).

 Before you go:

-- Plan in advance: If you want to be more strategic about your cruising opportunities, you can use dating apps such as Grindr, Scruff or even alt twitter to find people and locations to cruise with.
-Websites such as squirt offer lists and forums of places to cruise and you can also post when and where you’ll be if you want others to find you.
+- Plan in advance: If you want to be more strategic about your cruising opportunities, you can use dating apps such as Grindr, Scruff or even alt Twitter to find people and locations to cruise with.
+Websites like Squirt offer lists and forums of places to cruise, and you can also post when and where you’ll be if you want others to find you.

-- Make sure to prepare: If you are looking to bottom while you're cruising, just like any hook-up it's best practice to douche before you get there.
+- Make sure to prepare: If you're looking to bottom while you're cruising and you need to douche, just like any hook-up it's best practice to do it before you get there.
 Pump bottles in the bushes and a roll of loo paper aren’t the best vibe to bring to the beat.